 Healthy fats (lipids) are critical to healthy hormone production and therefore overall wellbeing.
 Hormones are the chemical messengers your bodies uses to create change from your organs, tissues, brain, mindset and metabolism.
 If your hormones are out of whack, you are destined for emotional, mental and physical challenges.
 But when we talk about healthy fats, chief amongst them all is Cholesterol.

-#5 – They Improve Brain & Functional Development
+#5 – Eggs Improve Brain & Functional Development

 Eggs contain Choline.
 Choline is an essential nutrient for human health and is needed for various processes in the body.
 Choline is important for liver function, normal brain development, nerve function, muscle movement, supporting energy levels and maintaining a healthy metabolism